UI football coaches Jim Reid and LeVar Woods visited with the media Wednesday

 Indoor Practice Facility Iowa City, Iowa

-Greg Davis, a 38-year coaching veteran, is in his first year as offensive coordinator and quarterbacks coach at the University of Iowa.
-Davis most recently served in the same capacity at the University of Texas for 13 seasons (1998-2010).
+Greg Davis, a 41-year coaching veteran, is in his fourth year as offensive coordinator and quarterbacks coach at the University of Iowa.
+Davis served in the same capacity at the University of Texas for 13 seasons (1998-2010).

-Davis has coached in 18 bowl games, including the Holiday Bowl (four), Rose Bowl (three), Cotton (three), Gator (two), Independence (two), Fiesta, Alamo, Peach and Hall of Fame.
+Davis has coached in 20 bowl games, including January bowl games (Outback and TaxSlayer) with the Hawkeyes the past two seasons.
+He has also coached in the Holiday Bowl (four), Rose Bowl (three), Cotton (three), Gator (two), Independence (two), Fiesta, Alamo, Peach and Hall of Fame.
 Davis coached in the BCS national championship game twice (2006 and 2010 Rose Bowl games) and competed in the Grantland Rice Bowl as a player at McNeese State.

-Under his guidance, the Texas offense produced 10 of the top 11 passing seasons, 11 of the top 13 total yardage campaigns and the top nine scoring years in school history.
+Under his guidance, the Texas offense produced 10 of the top 11 passing seasons, 11 of the top 13 total offense campaigns and the top nine scoring years in school history.
 Texas averaged 39.0 points per game from 2000-09, which ranked second nationally and first among BCS conference schools.
-The Longhorns averaged at least 35 ppg in nine of the 10 seasons, including three seasons of at least 40 ppg.
 In 2005, Texas set a then-NCAA record with 652 total points and a school record by averaging 50.2 ppg.

 Under Davis, five Longhorns were named Big 12 Offensive Players of the Year, including RB Ricky Williams, 1998; QB Major Applewhite, 1999; QB Vince Young, 2005; QB Colt McCoy, 2008 and 2009.
 At Texas, Davis tutored three finalists for the Heisman Trophy, including two players who were second in Heisman voting, two winners each of the Walter Camp Football Foundation Players of the Year, Maxwell Award, Davey O'Brien Award, Manning Award and Archie Griffin Award.
-He tutored a winner of the Unitas Golden Arm Award, a Sporting News Player of the Year, Chevrolet Offensive Player of the Year, four quarterbacks who were Big 12 Offensive Players of the Year and three who earned league Freshman of the Year honors.
+He tutored a winner of the Unitas Golden Arm Award, a Sporting News Player of the Year and Chevrolet Offensive Player of the Year.

 In 2009, Texas averaged 39.3 points per game (third NCAA), 421.2 total yards (29th NCAA), 273.6 passing yards (22nd NCAA) and 147.6 yards rushing.
-Senior QB Colt McCoy led the nation in completion percentage (70.6) for the second straight year while taking home the WCFF Player of the Year Award, Maxwell Award, Davey O'Brien Award, Unitas Golden Arm Award and Manning Award, along with becoming the 20th unanimous All-American in Texas history.
-WR Jordan Shipley was also a finalist for the Biletnikoff Award and set school records for receptions (116) and receiving yards (1,485) and tied the record for receiving touchdowns (13).
+Senior QB Colt McCoy led the nation in completion percentage (70.6) for the second straight year while taking home the WCFF Player of the Year Award, Maxwell Award, Davey O'Brien Award, Unitas Golden Arm Award and Manning Award.
+WR Jordan Shipley was also a finalist for the Biletnikoff Award.

 Despite breaking in a freshman quarterback in McCoy in 2006, Davis helped Texas remain one of the nation's top offenses.
 McCoy finished the season as a Davey O'Brien Award semifinalist and was named National Freshman of the Year by Sporting News and the Touchdown Club of Columbus.
-McCoy's 29 touchdown passes tied the NCAA record for scoring passes by a freshman and set a school record for single-season touchdown passes.
 As a whole, Texas finished 2006 ranked sixth in scoring offense (35.9 ppg) and 22nd in total offense (391.5 ypg).
-The Longhorns completed the season with a 26-24 win over Iowa in the Alamo Bowl.

 Behind Davis' leadership, the Texas offense had a record-breaking year in 2005, one in which Davis was recognized as the nation's top assistant coach with the Frank Broyles Award.
 The Longhorns' 652 points were the most scored in NCAA history.
 They also set the school record for total offense with 6,657 yards.
 Texas became only the fifth team to average over 50 points per game (50.2 ppg) and 500 yards per game (512.1 ypg) in NCAA history.

 Young also flourished under Davis in 2005, winning both the Davey O'Brien and Manning Awards as the nation's top quarterback.
 He also won the Maxwell Award and was the runner-up for the Heisman Trophy.
-He became the first player in NCAA history to throw for 3,000 yards and rush for 1,000 yards in a season, tied the school single-season mark for touchdown passes (26) and was third on the single-season passing list with 3,036 yards.
+He became the first player in NCAA history to throw for 3,000 yards and rush for 1,000 yards in a season.

 The Longhorns took advantage of a veteran offensive line and All-America RB Cedric Benson in 2004 to finish the season ranked second in the country in rushing offense (299.2 ypg), seventh in total offense (464.4 ypg) and 12th in scoring (35.3 ppg).
-Texas rushed for at least 300 yards six times in 2004, the most since 1977.
-The 5,573 total yards were the second-most in school history and its 3,590 rushing yards were third-most.
-As a sophomore, Young was named 2005 Rose Bowl MVP.
-He completed nearly 60 percent of his passes for 1,849 yards and 12 touchdowns.
-He also rushed for 1,079 yards and 14 scores, becoming the first player in school history to pass and rush for over 1,000 yards.
+As a sophomore, Young completed nearly 60 percent of his passes for 1,849 yards and 12 touchdowns.
+He also rushed for 1,079 yards and 14 scores and was the Rose Bowl MVP.

 As a redshirt freshman, Young became the first quarterback in school history to post better than 900 yards rushing (998) and passing (1,155) while earning Big 12 Freshman of the Year honors.
 Junior Chance Mock had the nation's top touchdown-to-interception ratio (16 TDs/2 INTs).

-In Davis' first year at Texas in 1998, the Longhorns became just the second unit in NCAA Division I-A history to feature a 2,000-yard rusher (Ricky Williams) and passer (Major Applewhite), as well as a 1,000-yard receiver (Wane McGarity).
-An early season injury to senior QB Richard Walton forced redshirt freshman Major Applewhite into the lineup.
+In Davis' first year at Texas in 1998, the Longhorns became just the second unit in NCAA Division I-A history to feature a 2,000-yard rusher (Ricky Williams) and passer (Applewhite), as well as a 1,000-yard receiver (Wane McGarity).
+An early season injury forced redshirt freshman Applewhite into the lineup.
 Applewhite went on to set school freshman records for passing yards (2,453) and touchdown passes (18).
-He was the Big 12's Freshman of the Year.
+He was named Big 12 Freshman of the Year.

 Prior to his stint at Texas, Davis helped develop the quarterback duo of Chris Keldorf and Oscar Davenport, who teamed to complete 60% of their passes for more than 2,700 yards in each of Davis' two years at North Carolina.